Argyrochosma limitanea

 Argyrochosma limitanea, the southwestern false cloak fern, is a species of fern native to the southwestern United States and Sonora, Mexico.
 It grows on calcareous rocks, and has small, finely-divided leaves with a leathery texture, dark axes connecting the leaf segments, and a heavy coating of white powder on the undersurface.
 It reproduces apogamously; two subspecies are recognized, which may have originated independently through the hybridization of other taxa not yet discovered.
-First described as a species in 1919, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1919, it was transferred to the new genus Argyrochosma in 1987.

 Description

+Morphology

 The rhizome is short and horizontal, with leaves closely spaced.
 It bears thin linear to lanceolate brown to reddish-brown or chestnut-brown scales, of a uniform color and with entire (toothless) margins.